 You can use our free SPF validator to check if your DNS policy record is valid, it will also report the maximum required lookups.

 The limit of 10 additional lookups is quite low.
-The way that organisations now use email is quite different from what it used to be in 2006 when the first SPF standard was initially finalized in RFC4408 (now obsoleted by RFC7208).
-Organisations may use various cloud based email services with a single domain.
+The way that organizations now use email is quite different from what it used to be in 2006 when the first SPF standard was initially finalized in RFC4408 (now obsoleted by RFC7208). organizations may use various cloud based email services with a single domain.